Birr, County Offaly

 Birr (/ˈbɜr/; Biorra, meaning "plain of water") is a town in County Offaly, Ireland.
 Between 1620 and 1899 it was called Parsonstown, after the Parsons family who were local landowners and hereditary Earls of Rosse.
+The town is in a civil parish of the same name.

 Birr is a designated Irish Heritage Town with a carefully preserved Georgian heritage.
 Birr itself has graceful wide streets and elegant buildings.
 Many of the houses in John's Place and Oxmantown Mall have exquisite fanlight windows of the Georgian period.

-The town is known for Birr Castle and gardens, home of the Parsons family, and also the site of the Leviathan of Parsonstown, the largest telescope in the world for over 70 years, and a large modern radio telescope.
+The town is known for Birr Castle and Gardens: the home of the Parsons family and the site of the Leviathan of Parsonstown, which was the largest telescope in the world for over 70 years.

 Access and transport

 The town is situated near the meeting of the Camcor and Little Brosna rivers, the latter flowing on into the River Shannon near Victoria Lock.

 The Ormond Flying Club has been in operation at Birr Airfield for over 30 years.
-The area has been linked with aviation for some time – as a British Army airstrip was previously near the current field.

 Birr lies on the N52 and N62 national secondary roads.
 The routes are combined as they pass through Birr.
 The R439, R440 and R489 regional roads also terminate in the town.

 Bus Éireann provide public transport services to the town.
 The Athlone to Limerick service regularly passes through the town daily.
-Kearns privately owned bus service provides a number of direct bus services to Dublin from Birr.
+Kearns privately owned bus service provides a number of direct bus services to Dublin from Birr, as well as a weekend service connecting the town with the city of Galway via Portumna, Killimor, and Loughrea.

 Birr railway station, the terminus of a branch from the Limerick–Ballybrophy line at Roscrea, opened on 8 March 1858 and closed on 1 January 1963.